moviezhou/moviezhou.github.com/_posts/2009-08-01-earliest-post-on-qzone.md

 原词：
 Oh Danny Boy, the pipes, the pipes are calling
-From glen to glen, and down the mountainside.
+From glen to glen, and down the mountainside
-The summer's gone, and all the roses falling.
+The summer's gone, and all the roses falling
-It's you, It's you must go and I must bide.
+It's you, It's you must go and I must bide
 But come ye back when summer's in the meadow
 Or when the valley's hushed and white with snow
-For I'll be here in sunshine or in shadow.
+For I'll be here in sunshine or in shadow
-Oh Danny Boy, oh Danny Boy, I love you so.
+Oh Danny Boy, oh Danny Boy, I love you so
 But if you come, and all the flowers are dying
-And if I'm dead, as dead I might well be.
+And if I'm dead, as dead I might well be
 Ye'll come and find the place where I am lying
-And kneel and say an Ave there for me.
+And kneel and say an Ave there for me
-And I shall hear, though soft you tread above me,
+And I shall hear, though soft you tread above me
-And o'er my grave shall warmer, sweeter be,
+And o'er my grave shall warmer, sweeter be
-And if you bend and tell me that you love me,
+And if you bend and tell me that you love me
 Then I shall sleep in peace until you come to me

 李敖翻译：